colts70/The-Sematic-Stack/README.md

 -
 ## 1) Every Topic Gets a HESS Stack 5 mandatory pilliar domains.

-For exampe lets say you sell light bulbs and your main website is classicbulbsusa.com.
-You need to purchase the light bulb stack, You would buy these 5 domain pilliars
+This is an example only lets say you sell light bulbs and your main website is classicbulbsusa.com.
+You would need to purchase the light bulb topic stack, You would buy these 5 domains they become the semantic pilliars.

 lightbubtype.com, lightbulbentity.com, lightbulburl.com, lightbulbsitemap.com and lightbulbcanonical.com.